sksq96/dress-your-pet/fireman.md

-Dress the original animal up as a firefighter
+Dress the subject up as a firefighter